Amended in 2004

 WEL’s policies are based on the following principles:

-All women, in their diversity, are included.
+All women, are included.

 Social structures must recognise and incorporate women’s claims to the rights, resources and responsibilities of full citizenship.